TiemenB/Blender-qcad/README.md

 You can select the new added drawings and press the to 3Dmesh.
 Now the lines become mesh objects, you can use them for boolean operations.

+know issues:

+-Sometimes the drawing is nog places on the plane but under it.
+The direction is good but not the location.
+It is not hard to move it to the right place, I am trying to solve this problem.
+-It is better in qcat to flatten the drawing first (misc/modify/flatten drawing to 2d) If you dont do this the offset doesn't work right and everything is not on the same plane.